mike9999999/metabolomics/CUESTIONARIO ANGES_ESPINOZA.md

 Trinity.pl --seqType (fq for fastq or fa for fast) --left ~/path/to/reads_1.fq --right ~/path/to/reads_2.fq (or --single for single reads) --CPU 4 --bflyHeapSpace 10G --output ~/path/to/output_dir
 `

-NOTE: It is recommended to use fully specified paths for sequence files with Trinity.
+**NOTE**: It is recommended to use fully specified paths for sequence files with Trinity.